-Business Operations Division handles financial
+Administrative Services Division handles financial

-transactions for the department, including, issuance of permits, fee collection and receipt tracking.
+transactions for the department, including issuance of permits, fee collection and receipt tracking.

 Environmental Health Division issues permits to and inspects food

 establishments, public accommodations, school grounds and pet shops.
 Our Plan Review department reviews and

 approves plans for all of the above mentioned establishments except mobile home parks.
 We also respond to

 citizens complaints on certain public health issues.

-Water & Waste Management Division protects the
+Water & Waste Management Division protects the health and

-Administrative Code, as delegated to the County by agreement with the State of Arizona.
+as delegated to the County by agreement with the State of Arizona.

 Vector Control Division investigates citizen complaints

 dealing with mosquitoes, flies and non-native rodents.
 We also enforce and ensure compliance of the

 Maricopa County Environmental Health Code.

 Quality & Compliance Division The Quality & Compliance Division consists

-of seven main program areas with a broad range of delegated responsibilities.
+of six main program areas with a broad range of delegated responsibilities.
 These program areas include